 The Division of Sexually Transmitted Disease (STD)/Human Immunodeficiency Virus (HIV) was formed shortly before FY 1996 from the merger of two previously separate programs.
 The Division's mission is to reduce the number of newly diagnosed STDs - including HIV infection - in Mississippi.
-The division consists of four branches: Surveillance, Prevention and Education, CARE and Services, and Field Operations.
+The division consists of three branches: Surveillance, Prevention and Education, and CARE and Services.

 The Surveillance Branch provides ongoing, systematic collection, analysis, evaluation, and dissemination of data describing STDs and HIV disease.
-During FY 1997, 1,807 cases of early syphilis were reported - a 44.9 percent decrease from FY 1996.
-That represents a case rate of 67.8 per 100,000 population, securing Mississippi's rank as the nation's leader in early syphilis for the fourth year in a row.
+During FY 1998, 969 cases of early syphilis were reported - a 53.6 percent decrease from FY 1997.
+That represents a case rate of 36.01 per 100,000 population, securing Mississippi's rank at number two in the nation for early syphilis.
 Statewide prevention and control efforts continue to reduce syphilis incidence; Mississippi intends to join the nation in a plan to eliminate the disease in the next decade.

-FY 1997's reports of 500 new HIV infections and 322 AIDS cases suggest that Mississippi will likely continue to experience increases in the effects of the disease.
+FY 1998's reports of 653 new HIV infections and 377 AIDS cases suggest that Mississippi will likely continue to experience increases in the effects of the disease.
 The severity of the epidemic in the African American community surpasses levels initially noted in white men who have sex with other men.
 African American males and females now account for the majority of new HIV infections and AIDS cases.

-The Education and Prevention Branch plans, implements, and evaluates prevention interventions designed to reach high priority target populations.
-It also coordinates the distribution and management of federal funding provided to 14 community-based organizations (CBOs) throughout the state.
+The Prevention and Education Branch plans, implements, and evaluates prevention interventions designed to reach high priority target populations.
+It also coordinates the distribution and management of federal funding provided to 10 community-based organizations (CBOs) throughout the state.
 These CBOs are active partners with MSDH in providing culturally sensitive and age- and linguistically-appropriate prevention messages to a wide variety of Mississippians.
 Philosophies previously aimed at the control of STDs have evolved into a recognized need to develop ways to modify behaviors that put people at risk.
 Branch staff conduct training sessions throughout the state to develop the knowledge and non-judgmental presentation skills necessary to support a STD/HIV Speakers Bureau.
-During FY 1997, an estimated 40,000 people benefited from these services.
+During FY 1998, an estimated 80,000 people benefited from these services.

 The CARE and Services Branch manages funds Mississippi receives under the provision of Title II of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act.
 These federal dollars are often the only funds available to people living with HIV disease for life-sustaining therapies.
-The AIDS Drug Program served nearly 880people in FY 1997, while the Home-Based Program served more than 80.
+The AIDS Drug Program served nearly 344 people in FY 1998, while the Home-Based Program served more than 69.
 The Housing Opportunities for People with AIDS Program, also managed by this branch, enables people living with HIV disease and their families to remain together.
 In addition to both emergency and long-term housing assistance, assistance with essential activities of daily living is available through a collaboration with the Bureau of Home Health.

-The Field Operations Branch augments district-level field epidemiology efforts designed to locate and investigate STD and HIV and to conduct Mississippi's aggressive partner elicitation, notification, and referral system.
+The Division of STD/HIV augments district-level field epidemiology efforts designed to locate and investigate STD and HIV and to conduct Mississippi's aggressive partner elicitation, notification, and referral system.
 Previously, changes in STD/HIV morbidity resulted in the temporary assignment of disease intervention specialists (DIS) between public health districts.
 This practice generally resulted in increases in the districts from which the DIS were borrowed.
 Now, a team of DIS is available to respond throughout the state where and when they are needed.
 They also perform basic "shoe-leather epidemiology" tasks.